 Here we are aiming to provide information about the School based Lateral flow Testing.

-From the 8th March and the wider opening of schools all secondary aged students – those in Year 7 and above are being offered at least 3 Lateral Flow tests on site.
+From the start of September 2021 all secondary aged students – those in Year 7 and above are being offered at least 2 Lateral Flow tests on site at the start of term.
+A phased return will help this.

 At Priory and Stone Lodge we now have support from qualified nurses who will do the swabbing.
 There is a video of the nurse testing a member of staff below.